jwhevans/mnml.blog/content/posts/20220105-betty-white-dies-at-99.md

 - movies
 ---

-Betty White passed away last week, two week shy of her 100th birthday.
+Betty White passed away last week, two weeks shy of her 100th birthday.
 She was funny, talented, relevant.
 If you didn't like her something may be wrong with you.